Do I need a visa for my course?

 How do I provide proof of financing?

 When applying for a visa, you need to prove that you are able to finance your entire stay du (course fees, accommodation, food etc.) In Germany.
 The responsible German embassy or consulate-general in your home country decides which form of proof they accept.
+If you click here, you’ll get more information.
 Generally speaking, the following possibilities exist:

 - A declaration of commitment or “Verpflichtungserklärung” from a person resident in Germany who guarantees the local Aliens’ Registration Office that he or she will finance your stay if necessary.